yichuanxie/ycxie.github.io/_pages/about.md

 # ⚾ More
 * **Baseball**.
 I enjoy watching NPB games and the Japan High School Tournament, Koshien.
-My favorite NPB team is *<font color=Blue>Hokkaido Nippon Ham Fighters</font>*, where Shohei Otani started his professional career.
+My favorite NPB team is [*<font color=Blue>Hokkaido Nippon Ham Fighters</font>*](https://www.fighters.co.jp/), where Shohei Ohtani started his professional career in 2013.
 I am also a super fan of Ohmi High School, the baseball rising-star school from Shiga Prefecture in Japan, see the highlights of Ohmi High School [here](https://www.bilibili.com/video/BV1bF411a7B4/?spm_id_from=333.999.0.0&vd_source=39c9e2f0249c14d448a63ad2dec02137), their blue uniforms shine brighter than the sky in August.

 * I am a **speedcuber** who participated in more than 20 official games with Square-1 being my best event.
 My ranking in Square-1 Event is No.2 in mainland China now (Mar.
-2023), and I got 2 **Bronze Medals from the National Championship** in 2017, 2018.
+2023), and I got **2 Bronze Medals in National Championship** in 2017 & 2018, respectively.
 You can watch some recordings of my solves in my [Bilibili Channel](https://space.bilibili.com/237775327/video).
 To see all my results in official games, please take a look at my [WCA page](https://www.worldcubeassociation.org/persons/2016MAWA01).
+I devoted myself to practicing the Rubik’s Cube during my high school time and the first year of University.
+In May 2021, I improved my personal best record on the Square-1 cube and [ranked No.2 in mainland China](https://www.worldcubeassociation.org/results/rankings/sq1/average?region=China).
+With this experience of fighting for the things I love, I am confident that I will carry on this perseverance in the research I love in the future!

 * **Anime**.
 My favorite short anime is *Spice and Wolf*, while my preferred long anime is *One Piece*.
 I have been watching *One Piece* since I was 8 years old, and watched the latest movie version on the first day it released in mainland China.
 Additionally, I enjoy Chinese Anime such as 超兽武装, 果宝特攻, 洛洛历险记, 星游记 and would be happy to discuss them with you!